 Profile Installer - Drag and drop importer for game profiles.
 Profiles that are emailed to you from a friend, or downloaded from the web can be imported here.
 Simply drag and drop them into the box pictured below.
 There is no limit to how many profiles you can drop at a time.

-You can reveal the Remote Profiling output options for Game Manager by clicking either of the arrows on the sides of the drop down window.
+You can reveal the Remote Profiling output options and Hot Key configurations for Game Manager by clicking either of the arrows on the sides of the drop down window.